verbb/formie/docs/theming/custom-rendering.md

 Without this, file uploads will not work.

+## Common Things People Miss

+- Leaving out Formie's browser attributes on the `<form>`, which stops the front-end behavior from initializing correctly.
+- Using outdated hidden inputs, or forgetting to pass the current submission back through after validation fails.
+- Forgetting to render captchas at all.
+- Not using `multipart/form-data` when the form includes file uploads.
+- Assuming a one-page form is the whole story.
+Multi-page forms, payments, save and continue later, and conditional behavior all add more moving parts.

 ### What's Not Covered
-Whilst we've covered the basics, there's still plenty of things left to address, such as handling the different forms of submission (redirecting the user away, hiding the form, only showing a message), and multi-page forms.
-That's beyond the scope of this guide, and we'd encourage you to consult the templates on [Formie's GitHub](https://github.com/verbb/formie/tree/craft-5/src/templates/_special).
+Whilst we've covered the basics, there's still plenty left to address, such as different submit actions, multi-page navigation, save-and-resume flows, and payment-specific behavior.
+For more complete examples, consult the templates on [Formie's GitHub](https://github.com/verbb/formie/tree/craft-5/src/templates/_special/form-template).

-### Next Steps
-The above is a quick guide to the basics, but be warned that you'll be required to keep an eye on Formie's templates and development, in order to keep up with any core changes for your templates.
-We highly recommend you test your template code to ensure Formie's JavaScript works with your HTML markup as well, particularly for things like Captchas.

 :::tip
-Check out the raw templates on [Formie's GitHub](https://github.com/verbb/formie/tree/craft-5/src/templates/_special/form-template) - they'll be the most up to date.
-This example serves as a brief, cut-down version of what Formie does under the hood, to use these templates as further inspiration for your own templates.
+Check out the raw templates on [Formie's GitHub](https://github.com/verbb/formie/tree/craft-5/src/templates/_special/form-template) for the most up to date reference.
 :::